jdlorimer/incremental-reading/README.md

 Consider my changes to these 2 add-ons multi-licensed under the same ISC license, GNU LGPL v3+, GNU GPL v3+ and GNU AGPL v3+.

+The licensing does not apply to the Google Groups page just because I copied it here.

 ## Installation

 The .py files are to be put into the addons/ folder in the Anki